raffaelladevita/clas12-timeline/qa-physics/README.md

   be analyzed; this name is for organization purposes, for those who want to monitor several different sets of data

-# QA Rules
+# QA Ground Rules

 > [!IMPORTANT]
-> The following rules are *strictly* enforced for any dataset:
-> 1. The QA procedure runs on the data as they are and does not fix any of their problems.
-> 2. At least two people independently perform the "manual QA" and the results are cross checked and merged.
+> See the [QADB Ground rules](https://github.com/JeffersonLab/clas12-qadb), which must be strictly followed for the QA procedure.

 # Setup